rgee0/docs-1/docs/README.md

 Do you need to connect many clients to your inlets servers?
 Ask us about inlets-cloud, which can support thousands of tunnels and clients using inlets OSS or inlets PRO. inlets-cloud has its own REST API, metrics, authorization and CLI and is ideal for companies.

-Alternatively, if you're a home user or a small company using inlets PRO, you can become [a Sponsor of inlets on GitHub](https://github.com/sponsors/inlets).
+Alternatively, if you're a home user or a small company using inlets OSS, then you can support the project [via GitHub Sponsors](https://github.com/sponsors/inlets).

 ## Connect with the community